 ➤ Chapter 99.097, F.S. requires candidates to pay a fee of \$0.10 per petition to the SOE for the cost of verifying candidate petitions.
-The fee must be paid at the time petitions are submitted unless the candidate has submitted a DS-DE Affidavit of Undue Burden, which would exempt the candidate from the verification fee.
+The fee must be paid at the time petitions are submitted unless the candidate has submitted a DS-DE 19A Affidavit of Undue Burden, which would exempt the candidate from the verification fee.

-Candidate petitions will be accepted by the SOE Office without payment of the verification fee.
-However, petitions will not be verified until the candidate has paid the required verification fees.
+Petitions will not be verified until the candidate has paid the required verification fees.